Artificial Intelligence course structure

 You’ll learn to:

-• Understand a range of artificial intelligence techniques, their strengths and limitations
+• Demonstrate understanding of a range of AI techniques, their strengths, and their limitations.

-• Learn the fundamentals of probability theory and its role in artificial intelligence
+• Demonstrate understanding of the fundamentals of probability theory and its role in AI.

-• Apply various artificial intelligence techniques to simple problems
+• Apply various AI techniques to simple problems.

 Applications of Artificial Intelligence (10 credits)